La rosa de Guadalupe

-La Rosa de Guadalupe (English title: The Rose of Guadalupe) is a Mexican anthology drama television series created by Carlos Mercado Orduña and produced by Miguel Ángel Herros.
-The series centers on Mexican Catholic religiosity, specifically to the Virgin of Guadalupe.
+La Rosa de Guadalupe (English title: The Rose of Guadalupe) is a long-running Mexican anthology drama television series created by Carlos Mercado Orduña and produced by Miguel Ángel Herros.
+The series blends moral story telling with Mexican Catholic religiosity, specifically to the Virgin of Guadalupe.
+Each episode presents a self-contained drama in which characters confront personal or societal dilemmas, often finding resolution through faith.

+The show is known for its signature use of a white rose and a gust of wind to signal the Virgin’s presence.
 It is set in modern times and mostly takes place in Mexico City, although location varies in some episodes.
-The series premiered on Las Estrellas on February 5, 2008.
-In the United States, the series debuted on Univision on June 26, 2008.
+The series premiered on Las Estrellas on 5 February 2008.
+In the United States, the series debuted on Univision on 26 June 2008.